top of page

 How to Use Nature’s Pine Sol

-• All-Purpose Cleaner: Counters, sinks, stoves, mirrors, bathrooms.
+• All-Purpose Cleaner: Great for counters, sinks, stoves, mirrors, and bathrooms.

 • Deodorizer: Use in trash bins or smelly spots.

-• Floors: Add a splash to a bucket of water avoid waxed wood or stone... see below.
+• Floors: Add a splash to a bucket of water.
+Avoid waxed wood or stone.

 Why Vinegar Isn’t for Every Surface